espocrm/ext-export-import/README.md

 ## Development

-Mode information about configuring the extension for development purposes, read the https://github.com/espocrm/ext-template#readme.
+More information about configuring the extension for development purposes, read the https://github.com/espocrm/ext-template#readme.

 ## License